defiestc/IL5DeploymentGuide/VirtualNetDeployment.md

-# Azure Machine Learning in IL5
+# Azure Virtual Network and Key Vault in IL5

 ## Overview